 Real-Life Inspiration: In 1909, Key West painter and author Robert Eugene Otto claimed that one of his family's servants placed a voodoo curse on his childhood toy, Robert the Doll.
 Supposedly, the doll would mysteriously move from room to room, knock furniture over, and conduct conversations with Otto.
 Robert the Doll was left in the attic until Otto's death in 1974, when new owners moved into his Florida home.
 The new family also claimed mysterious activities would happen in the house connected to the doll.
-Today, Robert the Doll is on display at the Custom House and Old Post Office in Key West, Florida.
+Today, Robert the Doll is on display at Key West's Fort East Martello Museum.

 Premise: A young family moves into a house where a murder was committed, and experiences strange and terrifying occurrences.